lockss/lockss-rtd-manual/docs/troubleshooting/firewalld.rst

 Troubleshooting :program:`firewalld`
 ====================================

-If your system is running the :program:`firewalld` firewall, it is necessary to add K3s' pod subnet (by default 10.42.0.0/16) and service subnet (by default 10.43.0.0/16) to :program:`firewalld`'s ``trusted`` zone for K3s to work properly [#fn1]_.
-If :program:`configure-firewall` (a script called by :program:`install-k3s`) detects this situation, you will see a warning message and the following prompt [#fn2]_:
+If your system is running the :program:`firewalld` firewall, it is necessary to add K3s' pod subnet (by default 10.42.0.0/16) and service subnet (by default 10.43.0.0/16) to :program:`firewalld`'s ``trusted`` zone for K3s to work properly [#fnrhel]_.
+If :program:`install-lockss` detects this situation, you will see a warning message and the following prompt [#fnrunning]_:

 :guilabel:`Add 10.42.0.0/16 and 10.43.0.0/16 to firewalld's trusted zone?`

-Enter :kbd:`Y` for "yes" and :kbd:`N` for "no", or simply hit :kbd:`Enter` to accept the proposed answer (displayed in square brackets).
+Enter :kbd:`Y` to accept the proposed :program:`firewalld` configuration.

 .. caution::

-   If you opt out of the proposed remediation, K3s may malfunction.
+   If you bypass the proposed configuration, K3s may malfunction without further intervention.

-The remediation attempted by :program:`configure-firewall` is equivalent to [#fn3]_:
+The :program:`firewalld` configuration attempted by :program:`install-lockss` is equivalent to [#fnfirewalld]_:

 .. code-block:: shell